rbjork/GetAroundEvaluation/README.md

 • Pressing the back button should return to the Gallery View.
 • Bonus Feature (optional): Use a progress indicator to show image download progress.

+Improvements:
+  1. Replace AsyncTasks making http calls to 500px with Volly (generally better)
+  2. Add more button at bottom of gallery list.
+Can be done by adding additional item to list beyond photos(21st row) and using item layout with optional button overlay.
+The file "photoitempairaux" is intended for that.